sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 kubectl label namespace ns-sourcegraph name=ns-sourcegraph
 ```

-> Note: You will need to augment this example NetworkPolicy to allow traffic to external services
+> NOTE: You will need to augment this example NetworkPolicy to allow traffic to external services
 > you plan to use (like github.com) and ingress traffic from
 > the outside to the frontend for the users of the Sourcegraph installation.
 > Check out this [collection](https://github.com/ahmetb/kubernetes-network-policy-recipes) of NetworkPolicies to get started.